 Most women are able to return to a normal routine within a couple of days.
 The woman is usually instructed not place anything in the vagina (eg, tampons, douches) and to avoid sexual intercourse sex for approximately two weeks.
 (See "Patient information: Care after gynecologic surgery (Beyond the Basics)".)

 Hysteroscopy — Following hysteroscopic sterilization, most women are able to drive themselves home or back to work/school.
 If a sedative was used, the woman should have someone else drive her home.
 Most women experience mild cramping, which can be treated with an over-the-counter pain medication such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin).
 A small amount of vaginal bleeding or discharge may occur for a few days after the procedure; no treatment is required.
 Most women are able to return to normal activities the same day.

-The woman should be sure to use an additional form of birth control (eg, pills, condoms, diaphragm) until a test is done, usually three months later, to confirm that both tubes are completely blocked.
+The woman should be sure to use an additional form of birth control (eg, pills, injection, implant, condoms) until the HSG test is done, usually three months later, to confirm that both tubes are completely blocked.

 WHERE TO GET MORE INFORMATION

 Your healthcare provider is the best source of information for questions and concerns related to your medical problem.

 This article will be updated as needed on our web site (www.uptodate.com/patients).
 Related topics for patients, as well as selected articles written for healthcare professionals, are also available.
 Some of the most relevant are listed below.